Laci1953/RC2014-CPM/ReturnToCCP/readme.txt

 06D0 : 78 74 00 6C 32 30 00 C8 01 00 00 00 00 74 65 78 : xt.l20.......tex
 06E0 : 74 00 4C 34 00 D1 01 00 00 00 00 74 65 78 74 00 : t.L4.......text.
 06F0 : 6C 31 38 00 02 00 06 00 00 1A 1A 1A 1A 1A 1A 1A : l18.............

+The key component to achieve this is mycrtcpm.as, as a substitute for the original HiTech's crtcpm.

+It saves the CCP's SP at the current program start and restores-it at exit.

 C>